AttorneyOnlineVidya/tsuserver/README.md

 * /help - Links to this readme.

+* /lockarea (password) - Locks the area with (password), area will unlock when the last person leaves.

+* /unlockarea - Unlocks the current area

 * /motd - prints the MOTD to chat
 	* If logged in as a mod you can change the MOTD. /motd (message)